 Certificateholders (including Freddie Mac, other than in its capacities as Trustee and Guarantor) do not have the right to institute any action against the Servicer.
-As long as a Guarantor Nonpayment Event does not exist, the Voting Rights with respect to the Guaranteed Certificates will be vested with Freddie Mac, in its capacity as the Guaranter of the Guaranteed Certificates.
+As long as a Guarantor Nonpayment Event does not exist and the Guarantee Expiration Date has not passed, the Voting Rights with respect to the Guaranteed Certificates will be vested in Freddie Mac, in its capacity as the Guarantor of the Guaranteed Certificates.
 Any proposed measure requiring consent of Certificateholders of the Guaranteed Certificates may not be successful since Freddie Mac, as the Guarantor, could block such action, suit, amendment or proceeding.
-If a Servicer Event of Default were to occur, and a Guarantor Nonpayment Event does not exist, then Freddie Mac may direct the Trustee to terminate all rights and obligations of the Servicer under the Servicing Agreement.
-The Class B, Class M-1 and Class M-2 Certificates will only have rights upon a Servicer Event of Default if a Guarantor Nonpayment Event exists or the Guaranteed Certificates are no longer outstanding.
-The Interest Only Certificates will not be entitled to any Voting Rights and therefore will not have the ability to execute any rights with respect to matters arising under the Pooling and Administration Agreement or the Servicing Agreement.
+If a Servicer Event of Default were to occur, and a Guarantor Nonpayment Event does not exist, then Freddie Mac may direct the Trustee to terminate all rights and obligations of the Servicer under the Pooling and Servicing Agreement.
+The Class B, Class M-1 and Class M-2 Certificates will only have rights upon a Servicer Event of Default if a Guarantor Nonpayment Event exists or the Guarantee Expiration Date has passed.
+The Interest Only Certificates will not be entitled to any Voting Rights and therefore will not have the ability to execute any rights with respect to matters arising under the Pooling and Servicing Agreement.

-These provisions may limit your personal ability to enforce the provisions of the Pooling and Administration Agreement.
+These provisions may limit your personal ability to enforce the provisions of the Pooling and Servicing Agreement.
 In no event will the Certificateholders have the right to direct the Trustee to investigate the Servicer, to inspect the mortgage loan files or servicing files, or to review whether or not a breach of a representation or warranty has occurred.
 Investors should consider that the exercise of such rights by other Certificateholders may have an adverse effect on their investments.